AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/configure-ai-assistant-agentic-mode-cs.md

 # Configure AI Assistant in Agentic Mode

-AI Assistant in Agentic mode makes tagging your content faster, easier, and more consistent.
-Using the agentic Smart Tagging skill from Adobe CX Enterprise Coworker, AI Assistant analyzes your content and recommends relevant tags based on your organization's taxonomy, instead of you manually reading through content to decide which tags apply.
-You stay in control by reviewing the suggested tags and choosing to apply or reject them before confirming your selection, significantly reducing manual effort, improving tagging accuracy, and ensuring consistent metadata across your documentation.
+AI Assistant in Agentic mode uses the agentic Smart Tagging skill from Adobe CX Enterprise Coworker to recommend tags based on your organization's taxonomy.
+This article describes how to configure it, which depends on the state of Unified shell setting in AEM CLoud and whether you log in through SSO or non-SSO authentication.

-Configuration depends on whether your environment uses **Unified Shell** setting and whether users log in through **SSO** or **non-SSO** authentication.
-Follow the steps in this article that match your environment.

 ## Prerequisite